-Huge Bets, Fast Buzzer: Sports Bettor Smashes Jeopardy!
+Huge Bets, Fast Buzzer: Sports Bettor Smashes 'Jeopardy!'
 Records

 A new star has risen on a classic game show.

 James Holzhauer, a Las Vegas professional sports bettor, is on a Jeopardy! hot streak.
-He's breezily won the last 12 games in a row.
+He has breezily won the last 12 games in a row.

 But most notably, the 34-year-old is drawing attention for his unique strategy and big bets.
 Over the 12 wins as of Friday, he now holds the top five slots for single-day winning records on the show in regular play, racking up a total of $851,926.